Analogs of Dirichlet $L$-functions in chromatic homotopy theory

 \subsection{Acknowledgments}

 I would like to thank Matt Ando for his constant guidance and support throughout this project and my graduate studies; Mark Behrens for many helpful conversations and answers to my questions, and for pointing out a very important issue that I overlooked in an earlier version of this paper; Charles Rezk for suggesting \Cref{con:integral_moore} that resolves the issue Mark Behrens has pointed out, and for explaining to me how to think about group actions on spectra; Mike Hopkins for advising me to think about the connections between $L$-functions and homotopy theory.
-I would also like to thank Patrick Allen, William Balderrama, Agn\`{e}s Beaudry, Eva Belmont, Sanath Devalapurkar, David Gepner, Paul Goerss, Peter May, Lennart Meier, Mona Merling, Catherine Ray, Jay Shah, XiaoLin Danny Shi, Vesna Stojanoska, and Foling Zou for many helpful discussions and comments on this project.
+In addition, I would also like to thank Patrick Allen, William Balderrama, Agn\`{e}s Beaudry, Eva Belmont, Sanath Devalapurkar, Elden Elmanto, David Gepner, Paul Goerss, Peter May, Lennart Meier, Mona Merling, Catherine Ray, Jay Shah, XiaoLin Danny Shi, Vesna Stojanoska, and Foling Zou for many helpful discussions and comments on this project.
+Finally, I would like to thank the anonymous referees for many helpful comments and suggestions on revisions.